Call for support

-One of those family names was "Walg".
-I decided to investigate further and eventually that led to my own website .
+I decided to investigate further and this eventually led to my own website (www.familiewalg.nl).

-On this website I hope to , on the basis of archive records, regularly write something about the Walg family; a family that was almost completely wiped out after the war.
-Of the more than 30 people I investigate, only 6 survived the horrors of the war.
+I hope to regularly add something about the Walg family on this site; a family that was almost completely wiped out during the second world war.
+Of the more than 30 people I investigate, only 6 survived its horrors.

-In the future I also hope to give lectures and to write a book about this family.
+In the future I hope to give lectures and write a book about this family.

-Now that the generation, who have been eyewitnesses to the Holocaust themselves, is gradually disappearing, it is up to the next generations to keep the memory of the Holocaust victims alive and to preserve their history.
-I think the duty of remembrance is a profound duty.
+Now that the generation of eyewitnesses to the Holocaust is gradually disappearing, it is up to the next generations to keep the memory of the Holocaust victims alive and to preserve their history.
+I see remembrance as a profound duty.

-I live a sort of reversed life.
-On average I lie down 16 hours a day and I can only be active for approximately 8 hours in total.
-In those 8 hours I have to do everything: showering, domestic work, voluntary work, sports, everything.
-I have to rest in between activities and can only sit for 2.5 hours straight.
-And that's quite difficult when you have to examine documents in the archives.
+So I live a sort of reversed life.
+On average I can only be active for approximately 8 hours a day, in which I have to do everything: from showering, chores, volunteer work to social contacts and sports.
+It is difficult for me to examine documents in the archives because I have to rest in between and can only sit for 2.5 hours max.

-Would you like to help me with that?
-Not only will you help me with my research, but you will also contribute to the preservation of my spiritual well-being.
+Not only would you support my research, but you will also contribute to my spiritual well-being.

-When you are chronically ill, always in pain and you realize that your future plans fall apart, it is sometimes difficult to remain positive.
+When you are chronically ill and always in pain and your plans for the future plans are falling apart, it gets difficult to remain positive.

-Partly due this project, I manage to keep negative thoughts and depression at bay.
-The project makes me feel somewhat useful and gives me hope that , despite my limitations, I can still make a contribution to society.
-And that is nice...
+This project helps me keep negative thoughts and depression at bay.
+It makes me feel useful and gives me the hope that I can still make a contribution to society despite my limitations.